 “This is an incredibly exciting day for the Los Angeles Lakers,” Executive Vice President Jerry West said during The Original Decision on TV.
 “I can’t tell you how excited Southern California is today.
 I called our office a little while ago and the response from bringing Shaquille O’Neal to the Los Angeles Lakers has been one that’s unprecedented in our history. . . .

 “I really can’t explain.
 I’ve often thought that the birth of my children was something I’ll never forget and just the excitement of this, for us to sign him, really ranks right there with it.”

-So within one month, the Lakers were able to acquire a guard many consider to be one of the five best players ever, a center many consider to be the most dominant ever and one of the top 5-10 best players ever and a cherry on top in the form of Derek Fisher.
+So within one month, the Lakers were able to acquire a guard many consider to be one of the five best players ever, a center many consider to be the most dominant ever, and a cherry on top in the form of Derek Fisher.

 And if all of that wasn’t enough to make the 1996-97 season a memorable one, the Lakers got a late Christmas present when they traded Cedric Ceballos for disgruntled, towel-throwing Robert Horry on January 10th of 97.
 I don’t think I have to mention what Big Shot Bob meant to the Lakers dynasty.